synox/void-mail/README.md

 This mostly works, but some things need to be done:

+- delete mails after X days. (with config)

 Cleanup:
 -   error handling everywhere (how to verify that all promises are catched, and eventEmitter have on-error?)
 -   reduce code base, if possible

 Features:
 - better random names
-- delete mails after X days.

 Testing: